Manual Laboursfriday_3

 2011-ongoing

 Using the method of the dinner party I have been inviting guests who were artistically and politically active in the 1980s to come together and experiment in collective time travel to the year 1984.
-The website documents dinners in London, Singapore, Melbourne and Johannesburg.
+The website documents dinners in London, Singapore, Melbourne, Johannesburg and Montevideo.

 Critical Work?coffeestainscopy